 In America, elections are supposed to represent the will of the people - not the will of politicians.

 In November 2018, Colorado Common Cause worked to end gerrymandering once and for all by helping to lead a coalition that passed Amendments Y and Z. Voters approved both measures by over 70 percent of the vote!
 These initiatives created independent redistricting commissions, which will be made up of everyday Coloradans – not politicians – and will create political districts that fairly and equitably represent the communities in our state.

-Amendments Y and Z are on the ballot this November thanks to decades of work – led by Colorado Common Cause – to lay the groundwork for redistricting reform.
+Amendments Y and Z passed in 2018 thanks to decades of work – led by Colorado Common Cause – to lay the groundwork for redistricting reform.

 We fought back against attempts by political parties to use the redistricting process for political gain.
 In 2013, we led the fight against the “midnight-gerrymander” – when state lawmakers attempted to rush through maps creating Congressional districts to benefit the Republican party.

 We drafted ballot language that served as a model for Amendments Y and Z. In 2014, we drafted and collected signatures on the Colorado Fair Redistricting Act – which would have created an independent commission to oversee the mapping of Congressional and legislative districts.

 The people of the state of Colorado hereby find and declare that fair political representation requires that the practice of gerrymandering, whereby Congressional and Legislative districts are purposefully drawn to favor one political party over another, MUST END. -Statement of Purpose, 2004 Colorado Fair Redistricting Act